aminul-dot/simple-cloud-computation-scenario./README.md

 simple cloud computation scenario using Socket programming

-Consider the following simple and small cloud computation scenario:- Suppose there are four computers, viz., M1– M4, as shown in Fig. 1.
+Consider the following simple and small cloud computation scenario:- Suppose there are four computers, viz., M1– M4.
 M1 acts as an End-Client which can send service requests to M2 which acts as the Service Coordination Server (SCS).
 The service request sent by the client is actually a computation service request where some mathematical computation is requested on some data.
 However, the input data is not sent by the client machine rather; it’s service request